This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Basant Panchami heralds the arrival of the spring season.
-It is celebrated by people of all religions, including Hindus, Muslims, Christians, and Sikhs in Southern Asia.
+In Southern Asia, it is celebrated by people of all religions, including Hindus, Muslims, Christians, and Sikhs.

-Although the fervour and devotion with which the festival is celebrated remain the same all across, the traditions associated with the festival vary from region to region.
+Although the fervour and devotion with which the festival is celebrated remain the same worldwide, the traditions associated with it vary from region to region.
 In Pakistan, for example, Basant Panchami is celebrated as Jashn-e-Baharan.

 Looking forward to welcoming this spring festival?
 Read on to learn more about celebrating Basant Panchami in Pakistan.